EvanDLang/SHIFT-SMCE-User-Guide/docs/source/pages/shift_smce_parallel_cluster.rst

 Home directory
 --------------

-    Your root directory; full path is `/home/your-username`.
+    Your root directory; full path is `/userhome/your-username`.
 This is regular file-system storage.
-    It is private to your user, but is limited in terms of space, so use this sparingly.
+    It is private to your user, but is limited to 75 GB of storage so use this sparingly.
+This cannot be accessed through the SHIFT SMCE Jupyter Lab environment.
-    It is technically persistent across sessions, but we are still fiddling with it under the hood so don’t store anything here you wouldn’t be too upset about suddenly losing.

-    permanent
-    have a back up 75 gb
-    not available through shift smce jupiter lab

 EFS
 ---